 Prostate cancer usually occurs in men aged over fifty years, and becomes more common as men get older.
 In its early stages, prostate cancer does not cause any symptoms.
 It is usually detected on finding an abnormally raised serum prostate specific antigen (PSA) level, followed by an ultrasound-guided needle biopsy to confirm or exclude the presence of cancerous cells in the prostate (Fig. 2).
 With PSA blood tests becoming easily accessible over the last twenty years, the majority of men with prostate cancer are now diagnosed at an early curable stage of their disease.
 In its advanced stages, prostate cancer may cause obstruction to the urethra with difficulty passing urine; frank blood in the urine (haematuria); blood in the semen (haematospermia); or painful urination.
 If the cancer has spread to the bony skeleton, patients may experience pain in the back or hips.
-Figure 2.
-Illustration of transrectal ultrasound-guided needle biopsy of the prostate.

 Early prostate cancer is an imminently curable disease, and usually carries a very good prognosis if it is detected before the cancer has extended outside the prostate gland.
 The conventional treatment options are (1) surgery to remove the prostate gland if patients are less than 70 years of age and in good health – in Singapore, this is routinely performed through small incisions using the da Vinci robot (Fig. 3); (2) radiation therapy to ablate the cancer cells in the prostate (Fig. 4); or (3) active surveillance in certain patients whose cancer characteristics have a very low risk of progressing or spreading.
 For patients choosing curative treatment with surgery or radiation, common side-effects include urinary incontinence (usually a short-lived phenomenon) and impotence.